askrbayern/nlp-in-finance/readme.md

+# NLP in Finance: Market Volatility Prediction from News Headlines

+## Overview
-This is the code used for seminar #NLP in Finance at the University of Zurich#, 24HS, lead by Prof. Dr. Martin Volk.

-The project investigates how news are processed in open market volatility.
+This repository contains the codes, models, and results of paper **Predicting market open volatility based on after-market news** for seminar NLP in Finance (University of Zurich 24HS).
+The project investigates how nuances in overnight news are digested by subsequent open market volatility.

+## Project Architecture
-- It first compresses the open market volatility using VAE into meaningful latent representations
+1. **Volatility Compression**: Uses a VAE to compress open market volatility into meaningful latent representations
-- Then a latent mapper was used to predict the representations of the volatility from the embeddings of overnight news headlines
+2. **News-to-Volatility Mapping**: Uses a latent mapper to predict volatility representations from news headline embeddings
-- The codes, models, and the results are stored in corresponding folder